GoogleCloudPlatform/cloud-run-mesh/README.md

 - configuring pilot-agent to intercept DNS
 - launching the application after the network setup is stable
 - creating any necessary tunnels to allow use of mTLS, based on the HBONE (tunneling over HTTP/2) proposal in Istio.
-  For example in CloudRun each received mTLS connection is tunnelled as a HTTP/2 stream.
+  For example in Cloud Run each received mTLS connection is tunnelled as a HTTP/2 stream.

-The repository also includes a specialised SNI-routing gateway and controller that allows any mesh node using mTLS to tunnel requests to CloudRun with the expected authentication.
+The repository also includes a specialised SNI-routing gateway and controller that allows any mesh node using mTLS to tunnel requests to Cloud Run with the expected authentication.

-The user application will use the sidecar and XDS server to discover and communicate with other mesh workloads running in Pods, VMs or other mesh-enabled CloudRun services.
+The user application will use the sidecar and XDS server to discover and communicate with other mesh workloads running in Pods, VMs or other mesh-enabled Cloud Run services.

 The code is based on the Istio VM startup script and injection template and will need to be kept in sync with future changes in the mesh startup.